LeCAD-PEG/SOLPS-GUI/doc/source/howto/plugin.rst

 ====================

-For Qt display widgets or other processing in C++ one needs to prepare Python bindings for C++ library that can be included in PyQt5 code.
-Although there are general purpose language wrappers such as `SWIG <http://www.swig.org>`_ that allow C and C++ code to Python, PyQt uses SIP [4]_ that provides binding of Qt signal/slot mechanism not available with other "wrappers".
+For Qt display widgets or other processing in C++ one needs to prepare Python bindings for C++ library that can be included in PySide6 code.
+Although there are general purpose language wrappers such as `SWIG <http://www.swig.org>`_ that allow C and C++ code to Python, PySide6 uses SIP [4]_ that provides binding of Qt signal/slot mechanism not available with other "wrappers".
 Process of creating Python module that allows inclusion of C++ code consists of the following
 steps: